Costa Rican industrial competitiveness must increase to attract more FDI

 The public and private sectors must work together

 In addition to the efforts to attract FDI and improve Costa Rican industrial competitiveness, the different actors in society (public and private) must also set common objectives to obtain more significant benefits from the country’s current development model.
-“Public policies must guide the way forward and be considered to address the needs faced by the private sector fully.
+“Public policies must guide the way forward and be considered to fully address the needs faced by the private sector.
 For example, institutions such as the INA, the country’s National Training Institute, and the universities play a key role in preparing qualified personnel to face the new market realities that guide employment requirements in industry,” Soto said.

 He added, “Costa Rica has undoubtedly done an excellent job, but there is still a lot to be accomplished to ensure Costa Rican industrial competitiveness now and in the future.
-Improving the country’s ability to compete is key to continuing to be an attractive destination for FDI flows.
+Improving the country’s ability to compete is key to continuing to be an attractive destination for foreign direct investment flows.
 This improvement process must be pursued so that the benefits obtained make it possible to generate greater economic growth that the Costa Rican economy needs to face other challenges and thus maximize the well-being of its citizens,” said Soto.

 State of FDI and Costa Rican industrial competitiveness